-- Professional knowledge what the person must know at that level. - Professional skills what the person should be able to do at that level. - Core skills which include soft and interpersonal skills. - Responsibility the degree of supervision that needs to be exercised over the person while doing the job, or the degree of supervision that person is capable of exercising over others.
+- Professional knowledge what the person must know at that level of competency. - Professional skills what the person should be able to do at that level of competency. - Core skills which includes soft and interpersonal skills. - Responsibility the degree of supervision that needs to be exercised over the person while doing the job, or the degree of supervision that person is capable of exercising over others.